tehw0lf/WebRTCnative/README.md

-# WebRTCnative: Auto builds of the WebRTC native libraries for desktop platforms
+# WebRTCnative: Auto builds of the WebRTC native libraries for Desktop and Mobile platforms

+## Desktop
 The provided github actions build both static and dynamic/shared libraries for the Windows, Linux and macOS desktop platforms automatically.

 Static libraries are what the WebRTC build system by default produces.
 However, there are situations when you may need to use dynamic/shared libraries instead, such as when interoping with C# code or similar.